 The world hasn’t been a usual place since the start of this year.
 Our lives have been changed drastically ever since the outbreak of coronavirus.
 We have always wished to have a little more time.
 But, during this pandemic, we have been trapped in our own houses, figuring out how to utilize this extra time.
 We have checked out almost every task on our personal to-do/ wish list (except traveling for obvious reasons!).
 Despite that, we have plenty of time left in our hands.
-Besides giving us a hard time, this pandemic has brought us closer to our families, allowed us to participate in the chores actively, and gave us time to learn and do things that we wanted to complete but couldn’t due to lack of time.
-Besides everything that it changed, this pandemic has affected the regular working cycle adversely.
+Besides giving us a hard time, this pandemic has brought us closer to our families, allowed us to participate in the chores actively, and given us time to learn and do things that we wanted to complete but couldn’t due to lack of time.
+Besides everything that it changed, this pandemic adversely affected the regular working cycle.

 How has COVID-19 changed the world?

 As the pandemic touched our planet, almost all the organizations paraded their workforce to work from home.
 It was an easy adaptation for some organizations due to their decision to invest in flexible work culture and normalize the technology for many years.
 However, this change was far more intimidating for the organizations that did not do the same.